-The training subjects are assessment of self and practice, cultural competency, ethics and law, infant and maternal mortality prevention, and implementation.
+The training subjects are an assessment of self and practice, cultural competency, ethics and law, infant and maternal mortality prevention, and implementation.

 The training model for the delivery of information is through lecture, PowerPoint, self-assessment, discussion, and interactive exercise.

 Four Training Models